learn-co-curriculum/dsc-multicollinearity-of-features/README.md

 Because the idea behind regression is that you can change one variable and keep the others constant, correlation is a problem, because it indicates that changes in one predictor are associated with changes in another one as well.
 Because of this, the estimates of the coefficients can have big fluctuations as a result of small changes in the model.
 As a result, you may not be able to trust the p-values associated with correlated predictors.

-In this lecture, you'll learn about methods to identify multicollinearity, and will remove preditors that are highly correlated with others.
+In this lecture, you'll learn about methods to identify multicollinearity, and will remove predictors that are highly correlated with others.
 You'll learn about other (and less ad-hoc) ways to deal with multicollinearity later on.

 ## Identifying multicollinearity